Reverend Edward Clarke – United Methodist Church, Bear Street, Barnstaple

 Letter from Katharine Furse, B.R.C.S., the Commandant-in-Chief, Women's Voluntary Aid Detachment, to serving VAD nurses (1914)

-Kitty was born Armorel Katherine Trevelyan in County Dublin in 1898, the daughter of Georgina and the wonderfully-named Walter Raleigh Trevelyan.
-The family were comfortably well-off, although her father and mother divorced when Kitty was six.
-Her mother soon remarried and moved with her new husband and Kitty to the hamlet of Meavy, near Yelverton on the edge of Dartmoor.
-At the outbreak of war, Kitty and her family were living in The Parsonage (now Meavy House).
+Born Armorel Katherine Trevelyan in County Dublin in 1898, the daughter of Georgina and the wonderfully-named Walter Raleigh Trevelyan.
+The family were comfortably well-off, although her father and mother divorced when Armorel was six.
+Her mother soon remarried and moved with her new husband and Armorel to the hamlet of Meavy, near Yelverton on the edge of Dartmoor.
+At the outbreak of war, Armorel and her family were living in The Parsonage (now Meavy House).

 The Herald, 2017.
 Kitty Trevelyan – the girl who went to war and was forgotten for 100 years. [online] 24th February.
 Available from: http://www.plymouthherald.co.uk/news/history/kitty-trevelyan-girl-who-went-282761 [Accessed on 14/12/2017]